UniversalDependencies/UD_Latvian-LVTB/README.md

   * New data.
   * Introduced advmod:emph for various particles.
   * DET/PRON distinction is now done by lexeme, not by syntax tree.
-  * Most of comparison constructions considered secondary predicative components in Latvan are now advcl or acl in UD.
+  * Most of comparison constructions considered secondary predicative components in Latvian are now advcl or acl in UD.
   * Fixes regarding several flat constructions and prepositional nmods.

 2024-05-15 v2.14